NVIDIA-AI-IOT/jetson-min-disk/README.md

 1. Online user guide for "Minimizing Jetson's Disk Usage (Full)".
 2. Scripts and text files being referenced in the guide/article

-For now, the auto generated documentation is hosted on NVIDIA's internal GitLab server (`gitlab-master`), and set up with it's CI/CD feature to automatically generate the [internal HTML documentation site](https://cyato.gitlab-master-pages.nvidia.com/jetson-disk-usage/).

 ## How to use this repo